Frank Le Blond Kloeb

-Frank Le Blond Kloeb (June 16, 1890 – March 11, 1976), also known as Frank L. Kloeb, was a Democratic United States Representative from Ohio and a United States district judge of the United States District Court for the Northern District of Ohio.
+Frank Le Blond Kloeb (June 16, 1890 – March 11, 1976), also known as Frank L. Kloeb, was a Democratic United States Representative from Ohio, serving two terms from 1933 to 1937.
+He was also a United States district judge of the United States District Court for the Northern District of Ohio.
+He is the most recent Democrat to represent his district in the House of Representatives.